Mulling/pong/README.md

 # Basic ping implementation

-We don't required sudo to flood.
+We don't require sudo to flood.

 ## Using: